 A single Wonder Woman plant can yield over 12 oz under the right conditions!

 - Sativa – Utopia Haze by Barney’s Farm – This strain produces buds that have 22% THC and higher with low levels of CBD, for a truly vivid, “in-your-head” trip true to its Sativa roots.
 It can grow tall and lanky and produces very well both indoors and outdoors.
 It responds well to training and is easy to grow, you just need to be careful because these plants can get really big overnight and crowd out your grow space!

-- Social - Pure Power Plant (PPP) - Very high yielding and the buds produce a "friendly" and relaxing effect that can be good for social settings.
-A good strain for recreational states (and Canada, congrats!) to have at a gathering with friends!
+- Social – Pure Power Plant (PPP) – Good yields and the buds produce a “friendly” and relaxing effect that can be good for social settings.
+A good strain for a gathering with friends!

 Some of the most potent strains available today have won quite a few awards!
 Cup winners have an air of credibility around them that makes them really attractive and some strains are just straight-up legendary now.